armory/documentation/docs/2. user guide/deploying.md

 https://cl.ly/1B2j3N152A0P

-I input 'example' into the 'Stack' field, set my [VPC Subnet Type](vpc-subnet-type), use my precreated security group, forward the correct ports and most importantly set my healthcheck.
-Finally, I press create.
+I input 'example' into the 'Stack' field, set my [VPC Subnet Type](vpc-subnet-type), use my pre-created security group, forward the correct ports and most importantly set my healthcheck.
+Finally, I press 'Create'.

-Now to create get going on creating the Deploy stage in our pipeline,  I navigate to the configuration screen of the previously created pipeline from the [Baking guide](baking_images.md).
+Now to create the Deploy stage in our pipeline,  I navigate to the configuration screen of the previously created pipeline from the [Baking guide](baking_images.md).

 Select 'Add Stage' and select 'Deploy' from the 'Type' dropdown menu.